-- 1. This is a claim brought under Part 8 of the CPR for rectification of a deed of variation dated 24 November 2007 ("the Deed of Variation") which purported to alter the provisions of the will of Hilda Elsie Bolton with a view to reducing the incidence of inheritance tax, pursuant to section 142 of the Inheritance Tax Act 1984 ("the 1984 Act"). - 2.
-The claim for rectification is not opposed by any of the Defendants ("the Four Charities") or by Her Majesty's Revenue and Customs ("HMRC").
+- [1] This is a claim brought under Pt 8 of the Civil Procedure Rules ('CPR') for rectification of a deed of variation dated 24 November 2007 ('the deed of variation') which purported to alter the provisions of the will of Hilda Elsie Bolton with a view to reducing the incidence of inheritance tax, pursuant to s 142 of the Inheritance Tax Act 1984. - [2] The claim for rectification is not opposed by any of the defendants ('the four charities') or by the Revenue and Customs Commissioners ('HMRC').
 A claim for refund of inheritance tax has been made and will trigger a repayment insofar as the application for rectification is successful.
-I have been shown correspondence from HMRC indicating that they did not wish to be joined as a party and do not oppose the application. - 3.
-Neither the Four Charities nor HMRC were represented at the hearing.
-The Claimant was represented by Mr David Yates, to whom I am grateful for his helpful analysis of the relevant principles and caselaw.
+I have been shown correspondence from HMRC indicating that they did not wish to be joined as a party and do not oppose the application. - [3] Neither the four charities nor HMRC were represented at the hearing.
+The claimant was represented by Mr David Yates, to whom I am grateful for his helpful analysis of the relevant principles and case law.
 In addition to his skeleton argument, he also supplied a short supplemental note after the hearing.